Vladnet47/Vladnet47.github.io/arduino_animated_fish.md

 **Eight-directional rotation:** one way to rotate an image is to create eight different versions - one for each direction.
 LCDMap accomplishes this using only two versions of the image, horizontal and diagonal.
 The two images are read in normal/reverse row/column order to "turn" in all other directions.

-For high-level information about what the LCDMap does and how to use it, please refer to the documentation in this repository.
+For high-level information about what the LCDMap does and how to use it, please refer to the documentation in [this repository].
+Personally, I find that documentation is easier to understand after some hands-on experience with the functionality of the software.

+And what better way to demonstrate LCDMap than with an example?
+[BouncyBalls] and [AnimatedFish] are Arduino programs that utilize most of the functions defined in the library.

+// insert image of bouncy balls

+BouncyBalls is the simpler of the two, serving as a starting point for users who are unfamiliar with LCDMap without cluttering the program with complex movement and rotation mechanics.
+The title perfectly summarizes its functionality: eight pixel-sized sprites move around and repel from the edges of the LCD.
+Once a ball has reached a vertical or horizontal boundary, its rotation is flipped respectively to create the illusion of a bounce.

+That's pretty much it.
+In addition to movement and rotation, BouncyBalls also demonstrates how multiple sprites are drawn on the same custom character if they all overlap, but this is feature attributed to LCDMap.

+// insert image of animated fish

+// describe lcd fish

+// describe basic elements
+// wiring
+// including libraries
+// draw method